 If you are visiting in winter you should bring both warm clothes and rainwear, which will be required in Amman, Petra, Wadi Rum and the north.
 You may need shorts and light clothing for the Dead Sea and Aqaba.
 During spring and summer, light cotton clothing and a warm sweater for the evenings will be handy

 Amman is one of the most underrated attractions in Jordan.
 The contrast between the modern trendy areas and the old city centre is mesmerising.
-The citadel comes highly recommended, as does the Jordan Museum, the Royal Auto Museum, Rainbow Street and the old down town.
-We would recommend you spent at least half a day visiting Amman.
+The Citadel comes highly recommended, as does the Jordan Museum, the Royal Auto Museum, Rainbow Street and the old downtown.
+We would recommend you spend at least half a day visiting Amman.

 Jordanian food is amazing- with both rich vegetarian and speciality meat dishes to satisfy every taste.
 It is also good to know that Jordanian cuisine is very diverse, as it is influenced by other Mediterranean countries and traditional Arabian dishes.
 At hotels, breakfasts and dinners are offered in rich varieties of buffets.